Day 195: Annie Lennox* (Sing)

 October 27, 2022

 "How Can I Sing Like A Girl?"
 They Might Be Giants once famously asked.
-Who wouldn't want to if you could have the pipes of Annie Lennox.
+Who wouldn't want to if you could have the pipes of Annie Lennox?

 Lennox needs no praise from me, but she will get it, a bunch of it.
 One of the most unique musical artists of her time, she radiates passion, compassion, and intelligence with everything she touches.
-I will admit to being a little put off by the orange hair and the cow in the Eurythmics' break-through song "Sweet Dreams (Are Made Of This)," but her body of work, both with Dave Stewart and solo, have been consistently great.
+I will admit to being a little put off by the orange hair and the cow in the Eurythmics' break-through song "Sweet Dreams (Are Made Of This)," but her body of work, both with Dave Stewart and solo, has been consistently great.

 When she sings in the Eurythmics' "17 Again" about her "bleeding heart," she isn't using hyperbole.
 That heart probably bled the most on "Sing" from her 2007 solo release Songs Of Mass Destruction.
 "Sing," as the CD notes capture, was inspired by Nelson Mandela's claim that HIV/AIDS in Africa was genocide, to which Lennox asserts that "Sing" be "a call for the national implementation of mother to child transmission prevention programme in all the maternity hospitals in South Africa."